 We designed a thin, durable, spoked wheel to outperform OEM and other aftermarket closing wheels.
 Our Thompson Wheel, for certain drills and most planters, works well in a variety of soil and weather conditions.

-In addition to the parts and equipment described above, we have more than 100 other products – all of which are designed to produce higher crop yields, last longer, and/or make your life easier!
+Along with the parts and equipment described above, we have over 100 other products – all of which are designed to produce higher crop yields, last longer, and/or make your life easier!